1 Mètre 85 En Pied

 • Q: Which system is better?

 A: The metric system is generally considered more practical due to its decimal-based nature and inherent simplicity, leading to easier conversions within the system.
-However, the imperial system's prevalence in some regions necessitates understanding both systems.
+Still, the imperial system's prevalence in some regions necessitates understanding both systems.

 • Q: Are there online converters I can use?